CNowack/GizzBrain/README.md

 # GizzBrain
+**Automate the ID3 tags on your live music files!**

 ## Overview
 GizzBrain is an AI-driven live music classification and annotation tool designed to autonomously identify and tag live music recordings.
 Developed for use with live recordings by King Gizzard & The Lizard Wizard sourced from the Internet Archive but can be trained on any artist(s).

-GizzBrain ingests raw, unannotated MP3 files, and embeds them into 2D audio spectrograms to train a CNN that predicts the correct song title and metadata (working on concert venue).
-The software automates the process of organizing vast libraries of live recordings by updating the ID3 tags of the original audio files.
+GizzBrain ingests raw, unannotated MP3 files, and embeds them into 2D audio spectrograms (basically an image) to train a CNN that predicts the correct song title and metadata (working on concert venue).
+It automates the process of organizing vast libraries of live recordings by updating the ID3 tags of the original audio files.

 ## AI/ML Architecture